Contact Us | Search

 Final Summary of Project Activities

-To reduce skill mismatch, it is important that higher education institutions have information about job market needs and adapt their curricula to such needs.
+To reduce the problem of skill mismatch, it is important that higher education institutions have information about job market needs and adapt their curricula accordingly.
 Youth also need to be aware of job market needs in order to choose education paths that maximize their chances of finding a job.
 To examine whether higher education institutions and youth receive information about job market needs, the PI and her team analyzed the extent of collaboration between employment stakeholders using surveys and Social Network Analysis.
-79 representatives of the private sector, public sector, youth, universities, recruitment agencies and funders took the survey in 3 major Moroccan cities.
-Their analysis reveals that higher education institutions receive very little information about job market needs from the private sector.
+A total of 79 representatives of the private sector, public sector, youth, universities, recruitment agencies, and funders took the survey in three major Moroccan cities.
+The team’s analysis reveals that higher education institutions receive very little information about job market needs from the private sector.
 Similarly, youth receive limited information about job market needs from the private sector and higher education institutions.

-They collected and analyzed official reports and tweets by employment stakeholders (private sector, public sector, universities, vocational schools and youth) in order to identify the mental model and priorities of these stakeholders.
-They found that universities are concerned about education and research, but pay little attention to employment.
-On the other hand, companies are concerned about their products and services, but think little of education.
+The researchers collected and analyzed official reports and tweets by employment stakeholders (private sector, public sector, universities, vocational schools, and youth) to identify the mental model and priorities of these stakeholders.
+They found that universities are concerned about education and research but pay little attention to employment.
+On the other hand, companies are concerned about their products and services but think little of education.
 The different mental models of stakeholders probably impede collaboration between them.

 Back to PEER Cycle 5 Grant Recipients